 Figure 13 – Client – server message security concept

-To ensure end-to-end message security, third parties have to be able to exchange protected xDLMS service requests with DLMS/COSEM servers.
+To ensure end-to-end message security, third parties have to be able to exchange protected xDLMS service requests with DLMS®/COSEM servers.
 In this case, the client acts as a broker, meaning that a third party is a user of one of the AAs between a client and a server the third party wants to reach.

 The concept of message protection between a third party and a server is shown in Figure 14.